sandy2108/rust-cli-todo/README.md

 # List updated tasks
 cargo run -- -j test-journal.json list
 ```
 Feel free to contribute, report issues, or suggest enhancements.
 Happy journaling!
 ```

-Make sure to replace this content with your actual repository details and any other information you want to include in your README.
-If you have any specific questions or need further assistance, feel free to ask!